bcgov/moh-plr-fhir/input/pagecontent/specification.md

 </figure>
 {::options parse_block_html="true" /}

-#### Batch
-Batch allows for many independent transactions to be sent in a single operation.
-It also uses Bundles, but a batch Bundle (Bundle.type = 'batch'), that wraps a number of Bundles.
-The batch Bundle is not expected in the parameters but as a JSON file.
-It must contain at least one or more of:

-1.	a collection-Bundle (with PractitionerRole(s) and Practitioner) to add/update an Individual Provider
-2.	a collection-Bundle (with OrganizationAffiliation(s), PractitionerRole(s) and Organization) to add/update an Organizational Provider
-3.	a collection-Bundle (with OrganizationAffiliations(s), PractitionerRole(s), and Location) to add/update a Facility

-The response Bundle is similarly structured to the request, populating and echoing back the results of each contained Bundle.
-The only difference is that OperationOutcome SHALL also be included for each collection-Bundle for acknowledgement and error messages - and a Bundle with a single OperationOutcome to cover the situation where the batch wasn't processed due to validation or non-business errors.

 #### Query Part 1 - Operations
 PLR FHIR has defined a set of FHIR Operations to search for Providers and Facilities.
 Operations are designed for searches where the server needs to play an active role in preparing the responses.
 In PLR's case, the server would need to include resources that make up the full Provider and additionally return related Providers or Facilities.

 The two query operations are:

-* $entityQuery - used to return the full [Individual](OperationDefinition-bc-entity-practitioner-query.html) or [Organization](OperationDefinition-bc-entity-organization-query.html) or [Facility](OperationDefinition-bc-entity-location-query.html) without following relationships
+* $entityQuery - used to return the full [Individual](OperationDefinition-bc-entity-practitioner-query.html) or [Organization](OperationDefinition-bc-entity-organization-query.html) or [Facility](OperationDefinition-bc-entity-location-query.html) without the associated resources linked within the relationships - included in RELEASE 1
-* $extendedQuery - used to return the full [Individual](OperationDefinition-bc-extended-practitioner-query.html) or [Organization](OperationDefinition-bc-extended-organization-query.html) or [Facility](OperationDefinition-bc-extended-location-query.html) along with all directly referenced Individuals, Organizations or Facilities
+* $extendedQuery - used to return the full [Individual](OperationDefinition-bc-extended-practitioner-query.html) or [Organization](OperationDefinition-bc-extended-organization-query.html) or [Facility](OperationDefinition-bc-extended-location-query.html) along with all directly referenced Individuals, Organizations or Facilities - FUTURE

+##### EntityQuery - included in RELEASE 1
 The syntax for the $entityQuery operation is:

-* GET /resource/id/$entityQuery to retrieve a specific Provider or Facility where the id is known
+* GET [Base]/[resource]/id/$entityQuery to retrieve a specific Provider or Facility where the id is known
-* GET /resource/$entityQuery?param1&param2&... to search for a Provider or Facility with search parameters instead of an id
+* GET [Base]/[resource]/$entityQuery?param1&param2&... to search for a Provider or Facility with search parameters instead of an id

 Although PLR supports many different types of identifiers, the resource id is the identifier assigned by PLR when the resource is created, internally called the IPC for Providers and IFC for Facilities.
 This id is always returned in the response and should be persisted by the requestor.
 To search with other identifiers stored in PLR and attached to Providers or Facilities, the search parameter 'identifier' and 'identifier-type' should be used.

 The parameters for the $entityQuery operation will be the search parameters listed further below.

+##### ExtendedQuery - FUTURE
 The syntax for the $extendedQuery operation is:

-* GET /resource/id/$extendedQuery to retrieve the full information about a specific Provider or Facility where the id is known
+* GET [Base]/[resource]/id/$extendedQuery to retrieve the full information about a specific Provider or Facility where the id is known
-* GET /resource/$extendedQuery?param1&param2&... to search and retrieve the full information about a Provider or Facility
+* GET [Base]/[resource]/$extendedQuery?param1&param2&... to search and retrieve the full information about a Provider or Facility

-The parameters for the $extendedQuery operation will be the search parameters listed below.
+The parameters for the $extendedQuery operation will be the search parameters listed further below.

 ##### Example Search Set Response Bundle

-Below is a sample search set response bundle.
 It shows the structure at a highlevel, as described on this web page.
-If this was an Organization search the structure is the same, however the Bundles would include Organization and OrganizationAffilication(s).
+If this was an Organization search the structure is the same, however the Bundles would include Organization and OrganizationAffiliation(s).
+If this was a Location search the structure is the same, however the Bundles would include Location and OrganizationAffiliation(s).

 {::options parse_block_html="false" /}
 <figure>